neurolabusc/znzlib/README.md

 ## Usage

 Here is a simple demonstration, running on a four core (eight thread) MacBook laptop.
-Note that you enable pigz by having defining "AFNI_COMPRESSOR=PIGZ" in your environment.
+Note that you enable pigz by defining "AFNI_COMPRESSOR=PIGZ" in your environment.
 In this example the single-threaded CloudFlare zlib is more than four times faster than the default single-threaded zlib in saving data.
 The parallel CloudFlare+pigz is more than 100 times faster.
 While this demonstrates the benefit, the magnitude of these benefits is atypical: the sample dataset has had air outside the brain set to zero to allow a small Github repository.
 Typically, CloudFlare doubles performance, while pigz provides an almost linear increase with the number of threads.

 ```
+>make
 >./clib_01_read_write -input test4D.nii.gz -output single.nii.gz
 read time: 268 ms
 write time: 4017 ms